ledestin/blog/_posts/2022-02-16-an-unsatistying-escape.markdown

 > How can improving any of these skills be used to make you better at other
 > things you’re interested in?

-* "Taking notes" skill would allow me to prepare cheatsheets and [SOPs](https://www.youtube.com/watch?v=C6uitEnS95I) for the future me.
+* "Taking notes" skill would allow me to prepare cheat sheets and [SOPs](https://www.youtube.com/watch?v=C6uitEnS95I) for the future me.
 I already had notes on writing, marketing, freelancing, but they weren't that useful.
 I wanted to improve the skill.